Lawyer Milloy: 2008

-On January 23, 2008, the Atlanta Falcons hired Jacksonville Jaguars' defensive coordinator Mike Smith as their new head coach.
+On January 23, 2008, Atlanta hired Jacksonville Jaguars' defensive coordinator Mike Smith as their new head coach.
 Smith named Milloy the starting strong safety to start the regular season, alongside free safety Erik Coleman and cornerbacks Brent Grimes and Chris Houston.
-On December 14, 2008, Milloy collected a season-high 12 combined tackles (nine solo) during a 13–10 win against the Tampa Bay Buccaneers in Week 15.
+On December 14, Milloy collected a season-high 12 combined tackles (nine solo) during a 13–10 win against the Tampa Bay Buccaneers in Week 15.
 He finished the 2008 season with 93 combined tackles (76 solo), five pass deflections, a forced fumble, and an interception in 15 games and 15 starts.

-The Atlanta Falcons finished second in the NFC South with an 11–5 record.
+The Falcons finished second in the NFC South with an 11–5 record.
 On January 3, 2009, Milloy recorded five combined tackles during a 30–24 loss at the Arizona Cardinals in the NFC Wildcard Game.

 Seattle Seahawks

 2009

 On September 6, 2009, the Seattle Seahawks signed Milloy to a one-year, $845,000 contract.
-Head coach Jim L. Mora named Milloy the backup free safety, behind Jordan Babineaux, to start the regular season.
-On December 27, 2009, Milloy collected a season-high six combined tackles in the Seahawks' 48–10 loss at the Green Bay Packers in Week 16.
+Head coach Jim Mora named Milloy the backup free safety, behind Jordan Babineaux, to start the regular season.
+On December 27, Milloy collected a season-high six combined tackles in the Seahawks' 48–10 loss at the Green Bay Packers in Week 16.
 Milloy finished the 2009 season with 34 combined tackles (27 solo) and two pass deflections in 16 games and one start.

 2010

-On April 30, 2010, the Seattle Seahawks signed Milloy to a one-year, $845,000 contract.
+On April 30, 2010, the Seahawks signed Milloy to another one-year, $845,000 contract.
 Head coach Pete Carroll named Milloy the starting strong safety to begin the regular season in 2010, alongside free safety Earl Thomas and cornerbacks Marcus Trufant and Kelly Jennings.
 In Week 3, he collected a season-high 12 combined tackles (seven solo) during a 27–20 win against the San Diego Chargers.
-On October 17, 2010, Milloy recorded three solo tackles and a season-high two sacks during the Seahawks' 29–20 win at the Chicago Bears in Week 6.
+On October 17, Milloy recorded three solo tackles and a season-high two sacks during the Seahawks' 29–20 win at the Chicago Bears in Week 6.
 His two sacks against the Bears earned him a spot in the 20/20 club.
 Milloy started in all 16 games in 2010 and recorded 88 combined tackles (67 solo), four sacks, three pass deflections, and a forced fumble.

-The Seattle Seahawks finished first in the NFC West with a 7–9 record and earned home-field advantage in the wild-card round of the playoffs.
+The Seahawks finished first in the NFC West with a 7–9 record and earned home-field advantage in the wild-card round of the playoffs.
 The Seahawks upset the favored New Orleans Saints 41–36 in the NFC Wildcard Game.
 On January 16, 2011, Milloy recorded seven solo tackles as the Seahawks were defeated 35–24 at the Chicago Bears in the NFC Divisional Round.
-Despite interest in returning, Milloy was not re-signed by the Seahawks for the 2011 season.
+Despite interest in returning, Milloy was not re-signed by the Seahawks for the 2011 season, due to the emergence of 2010 draft picks Earl Thomas and Kam Chancellor.